 Squarespace is a powerful website builder that provides everything you need to start a site.
 Because it has limited extensions available, it’s best suited for building portfolios and other sites with basic functionality.
 WordPress, on the other hand, is an open-source CMS with thousands of plugins, widgets, and themes.
 Users at different skill levels can leverage this ecosystem of resources to build virtually any type of site.

 Site owners looking to build sites with more advanced functionality will prefer WordPress.
 With this open-source CMS, you can edit the underlying code or select from one of the largest collections of plugins and themes to customize the design and functionality of your site.
-There are over 50,000 plugins in the official WordPress directory and approximately 31,000 WordPress themes available in the official repository and third-party marketplaces.
+There are over 60,000 plugins in the official WordPress plugins directory and approximately 31,000 WordPress themes available in the official repository and third-party marketplaces.

 Squarespace vs. WordPress for Blogging

-With Squarespace or WordPress, you can easily add a blog to your site.
+Whether you choose Squarespace or WordPress, you can easily add a blog to your site.
 Blogging can help you attract more quality leads, establish yourself as an authority in a particular industry, and engage your online community.

 Below we’ll compare the blogging features and templates of Squarespace and WordPress so you can pick the one that best meets your needs.